maehler/Synergy/README.md

-# *Syn*ergy
+# Synergy

 ## Introduction

-*Syn*ergy is a web application for exploring gene regulation in *Synechocystis*.
+Synergy is a web application for exploring gene regulation in Synechocystis.
 The following documentation is mainly meant for developers.
-Documentation on how to use *Syn*ergy you can find over at http://synergy.plantgenie.org/documentation.
+Documentation on how to use Synergy you can find over at http://synergy.plantgenie.org/documentation.

 ## Requirements